ChunchuZhu/ChunchuZhu.github.io/_pages/about.md

 # 🔥 News
+- *2022.08*: &nbsp;🎉🎉 Chunchu attend CASE 2022, and gave a presentation.
-- *2022.05*: &nbsp;🎉🎉 Chunchu attend ICRA 2022, and gave a talk and poster at the Learning Based Exoskeleton Control workshop.
+- *2022.05*: &nbsp;🎉🎉 Chunchu attended ICRA 2022, and gave a talk and poster at the Learning Based Exoskeleton Control workshop.
 - *2022.05*: &nbsp;🎉🎉 First author paper was accepted by IEEE International Conference on Automation Science and Engineering (CASE), 2022.
 - *2022.03*: &nbsp;🎉🎉 Co-authored paper was accepted by Frontiers in Robotics and AI.
 - *2022.01*: &nbsp;🎉🎉 Chunchu Zhu started his Ph.D study at RAM lab, Rutgers University.